 The averages below can help you get a rough idea of Disneyland's January weather.
 But beware: California weather is unpredictable.
 No matter what the averages say, the worst rain all winter could fall on your Disneyland day, or it could be so warm you'll wish you packed your shorts.

-January can be one of Anaheim's rainiest months.
+January can be one of Anaheim's rainiest months in general.
 During a winter storm, rainfall can be best described as a downpour.
 Disneyland never closes because of it, but rides with outdoor tracks may close when it's raining.
+Others may close when it's windy.

-At the extremes, Anaheim's record low temperature was 30 degrees F (-1 degrees C).
+At the extremes, Anaheim's record low temperature was 30 F (-1 C).

 Disneyland's hours are generally shorter when the days are shorter.
 That changes for the holidays, and the parks will be open longer through the first weekend of the month.
 After that, here's the regular schedule in January.